harshsrigh/openlane_sky130nm_vsdworkshop/README.md

 Considering that add grid to magic using following command:
 `% grid 0.46um 0.34um 0.23um 0.17um`(`type grid help` in magic console for more information on grid command)

-Below image confirms that both A and Y lies on the odd mutiples of the track.
+Below image confirms that both A and Y lies on the odd multiples of the track.
 ![](./images/Intersect.PNG)

 Note: Magic could also be used to assign port using the option edit->text.